HHS/simpler-grants-gov/analytics/README.md

 ## Getting started

-> NOTE: The following guide will focus on interacting with our analytics package through GitHub and slack.
-If you'd like to run is package locally skip to the section on [how to install it locally](#installing-the-analytics-package-locally).
+> Note: The following guide will focus on interacting with our analytics package through GitHub and Slack.
+If you'd like to run this package locally skip to the section on [how to install it locally](#installing-the-analytics-package-locally).

 ### See the daily reports